-Bullet points are usable weapons, which are must-haves in the arsenal of every content writer.
+Bullet points in content are usable weapons, which are must-haves in the arsenal of every content writer.
 It not only gives a logical order to thoughts but also work to create physical content easy on the eyes and much less scary for readers.

-Bullet points provide fragmentation to the text by highlighting particular aspects of copy.
+Bullet points in content provide fragmentation to the text by highlighting particular aspects of copy.
 The reader slows down to read, going from one bullet point to other and so on.
 These bullet points make an article very easy to read.
 People love to read bullet points than a paragraph.

 Experts believe that the trademark of a great bullet point is briefness along with a promise.
 Briefness means short bullets that can be read at a momentary look and keeps the reader moving throughout an article.
 The promise is the hook one is making to his/her reader that can profit them.

 Bulleted content should be introduced with short and appealing phrasing that draws attention to the reader rapidly.
 They not only communicate the person who reads the text what each section is about but also make it easy for them to scan the complete piece and revisit later for additional information like bookmarks.

 Be consistent.
 Don’t make one bullet point three sentences in length and then others 6 or 8 sentences long.
 Keeping the look same across each section will visually improve the blog, article, or webpage content while making it more engaging to the reader.